baseboxorg/jeffskinnerbox.github.io/content/ideas/a-slow-walk-though-the-garden-of-iot-part-1.md

 interactive user-interfaces for connected devices.
 Bug Labs claims combining dweet.io + Freeboard, give you everything you need to put together an IoT application quickly and easily.
 Never the less, they can be used individually or in conjunction with other platforms.
 It's interesting that Bug Labs positions Freeboard as an open source alternative to [Geckoboard][04].

 * [dweet.io](https://dweet.io/)
 * [Freeboard](https://freeboard.io/)
 * [Freeboard's GitHub](https://github.com/Freeboard/freeboard)

 # AT&T Speech API
 <a href="https://developer.att.com/">
     <img class="img-rounded" style="margin: 0px 8px; float: left" title="AT&T Developer Web Site" alt="AT&T Developer Logo" src="/images/att-developer-logo.png" width="100" height="100" />
 </a>
-This code was inspired by the [Jasper Project][53].
+This code was inspired by the [Jasper Project][53] and [Amazon's Echo][58].
 Jasper, an open-source, crowd developed, [Siri-like][54] virtual assistant for Raspberry Pi.
 The concept is to have an always-on system constantly waiting for voice commands that you can hack together to use in your home.